Germaine of Foix: Vicereine of Valencia

 In 1523, Charles appointed the couple viceroys of Valencia.
-In this position, Germaine had to solve the problem of the 1519–1523 Revolt of the Brotherhoods (Catalan: Revolta de les Germanies), an anti-monarchist, anti-feudal autonomist revolt of artisan guilds ("germanias"), inspired by the Italian republics.
+In this position, Germaine had to solve the problem of the 1519–1523 Revolt of the Brotherhoods (Catalan: Revolta de les Germanies), an anti-monarchist, anti-feudal autonomist revolt of artisan guilds ("germanies"), inspired by the Italian republics.
 She imposed harsh punishments on participants, known as agermanats, and is thought to have signed the execution warrants of 100 former rebels.
 This was the opposite of the more lenient approach of her predecessor, Diego Hurtado de Mendoza, Count of Melito and Lemus (1469–1536), who had worked for reconciliation.
 In December 1524, Germaine signed a pardon that officially ended the persecution of all agermanats, but fines imposed on guilds and guild-aligned cities would take many years to pay.

 Germaine's second marriage was unhappy and abusive, Johann being a violent person engaging in various forms of debauchery.
 They had no children, and he died in 1525.
 Germaine remarried a year later, in August 1526 in Seville to Ferdinand, Duke of Calabria (1488–1550), the eldest son of Frederick IV, the deposed king of Naples.
-The couple were patrons of literature and music, maintaining a Renaissance court.
+The couple were patrons of literature and music at their court.
 The poets Juan Fernández de Heredia (circa 1310 – 1396), Luis de Milán (circa 1500 – circa 1561), and Baltasar de Romaní (circa 1485 – 1547) were among their protégés.
 They also collected Greek and Latin codices.
 Germaine worked towards the gradual integration of Valencia into Castile-dominated Spain.
 It has been suggested by Valencian historians that Germaine's move to Valencia was the first step towards the degradation of the reputation of the Valencian language, as the higher classes started using Castilian Spanish instead of their first language to please her.

 Germaine died on 15 October 1536 in Llíria, Valencia, at the age of 48, probably due to an edema caused by obesity.
 She was buried in the Monasterio de San Miguel de los Reyes ("Saint Michael of the Kings Monastery"), which she had founded.
 Her third husband survived her by 14 years and remained Viceroy of Valencia until his death in 1550.
 He remarried to a widow, Mencía de Mendoza (1508–1554) in 1541 with whom he continued his patronage of arts.